ShizukaDonaghue/happy-beans/README.md

 ## Frameworks, Libraries and Tools Used within the Application
 * [Django](https://www.djangoproject.com/) was used as the main Python framework for the application.
 * [Django-AllAuth](https://django-allauth.readthedocs.io/en/latest/overview.html) was used to create accounts and authenticate users.
-* [Django Filters](https://django-filter.readthedocs.io/en/stable/) was used to filter recipes on Browse Recipes page.
+* [Django Filters](https://django-filter.readthedocs.io/en/stable/) were used to filter recipes on Browse Recipes page.
 * [Django Bootstrap Form](https://django-bootstrap-form.readthedocs.io/en/latest/) was used for the recipe filters on Browse Recipes page.
 * [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) was used for Post Recipe and Comment forms.
 * [Crispy Bootstrap](https://pypi.org/project/crispy-bootstrap5/) was used for Post Recipe and Comment forms.
 * [Bootstrap](https://getbootstrap.com/) was used for general layout and styling for the application.
-* [jQuery](https://jquery.com/) was used to close the success messages and the hamburger menu as well as for Post Recipe form validation.
+* [jQuery](https://jquery.com/) was used to close the success messages and the hamburger menu, and to validate the Post Recipe form.
 * [jQuery Validation Plugin](https://jqueryvalidation.org/) was used to validate Post Recipe form and raise error messages where necessary.
 * [ElephantSQL](https://www.elephantsql.com/) was used for the Production database.
 * [Cloudinary](https://cloudinary.com/) was used to store all static files and images.
-* [Summernote](https://summernote.org/) editor was used on the Post Recipe page.
+* [Summernote](https://summernote.org/) editor was used on the Post Recipe form.
 * [Git](https://git-scm.com/) was used for version control and tracked changes in the codes.
 * [GitHub](https://github.com/) was used to store the repository and the codes.
 * [Gitpod](https://www.gitpod.io/) was used to create, edit and preview the codes during the development.